Book Now Make a Enquiry

 • Seasonality: The availability of certain ingredients can vary depending on the season.
 For example, fresh fruits and vegetables may be more limited during the off-peak trekking season.

-• Tea House: The specific tea house you’re staying at will determine the exact food options available.
+• Tea House: The specific tea house you’re staying at will determine the available food options.
 Some tea houses specialize in local cuisine, while others offer a wider range of international dishes.

 The EBC trek is considered moderately challenging.
 It demand physical fitness and mental fortitude.
 The main challenges you’ll face are: